 Decreasing your membership will not change the amount of any pending bills already posted to your Billing history.

 Your lower amount will be applied to future paid posts if your monthly limit has not already been met.

-| Monthly charge upfront
+Monthly charge up front

-Monthly (non-charge up front) If you decrease your membership, your access is instantly limited to the new (lower) tier that you’ve subscribed to.|
+Monthly (non-charge up front) If you decrease your membership, your access is instantly limited to the new (lower) tier that you’ve joined.
+Annual membership

 At the moment, there’s no way to change your annual membership to a lower tier.
 You can, however, join a lower tier after your year membership has ended with a slight workaround.